ffamilyfriendly/oppy/DOCS/functions.md

-# Helpers
+# Functions
-Helpers are functions that do very useful things.
+The bot has some functions that do very useful things.
 They are meant to save time and make code more readable.

-You can access them from `bot.helpers`
+You can access them from `const { functions } = require('./bot')`

 - `embed([color])`
     - Returns a RichEmbed with the default color so you wouldn't have to require discord and the config